 UK wholesale prices

-Prices have been compiled by talking to dairy product sellers, traders and buyers.
-Panel discussions on market conditions and prices covered trades agreed for the period 1 to 28 October.
-Prices reported are indicative of values achieved over the reporting period for spot trade (excludes contracted prices).
-The published prices will not necessarily match the actual price received by a milk processor as this will depend, amongst other things, on the proportion of product that is sold on the spot market and the proportion sold under longer term contracts and at what price this is done.
+The published prices will not necessarily match the overall actual price achieved by a milk processor as this will depend, amongst other things, on the proportion of product that is sold on the spot market and the proportion sold under longer term contracts and at what price this is done.
 The “average” prices should be used to track trends while the commentary will contain prices seen through the month.

 Note there has been a change in the methodology for determining the bulk cream price from January 2021.

 Information on prices and market conditions is gathered through a monthly phone survey of dairy product sellers, traders and buyers.
 Panel discussions cover ex-store prices on spot trades agreed within the reporting period and delivered within a maximum of 2 weeks for bulk cream and 6 weeks for butter, SMP or cheese.

 For butter, skimmed milk powder (SMP) and mild Cheddar, prices are indicative of values achieved for spot trades and exclude contracted prices or forward sales.

 For bulk cream, a weighted average price will now be reported.
 This is based on submissions of an average price for agreed spot trades made within the reporting period along with total volumes traded.
 Data is entered by panel members via the AHDB online wholesale price portal.

 Prices for bulk cream were not weighted by traded volumes prior to January 2021.